 - Small-cap funds typically react sharply to stock market fluctuations.
 This quality makes small-cap funds incredibly volatile, as compared to large-cap mutual funds.

-- Investing in a lump sum amount can put your capital amount at risk, especially if the market falls.
+- Investing a lump sum amount can put your capital amount at risk, especially if the market falls.
 Conversely, if the market peaks and your funds perform well, you stand to earn higher returns.

 - The small-cap segment has several good companies with excellent business fundamentals.
 However, as an investor, you should be mindful of the quantum of your exposure, as fund prices may sharply decline during the time of market correction.

 - The rise in small-cap funds is usually driven by liquidity in the market, with prominent investors putting their money in these investments.
 That said, when such investors exit the market, the small-cap companies, despite being good, could also go down fast since the liquidity becomes low in most of these stocks.

 - Unlike large and mid-cap stocks with sufficient data (past performance records) for you to base your investments, small-cap funds are relatively unknown.
 As such, you may not find adequate historical data or much evidence of past performance that you can assess before selecting funds for investments.